 End of FTDNA tests

-Silverberry Genomix: https://silverberrygenomix.com/ 10% discount code: SUMMER, ends August 19, 2018.
-If you upload your 23andMe, Ancestry, or FamilyTree DNA (FTDNA) raw data, you can a Basic Wellness Report that includes 10 free reports and that’s available without a discount code.
-You can also get the Basic Wellness Report if you order a kit from Silverberry Genomix.
+.
+If you upload your 23andMe, AncestryDNA, or FamilyTree DNA (FTDNA) raw data, you can get a Basic Wellness Report that includes 10 free reports and that’s available without a discount code.
+You can also get the Basic Wellness Report (BWR) if you order a kit from Silverberry Genomix.
 Keeping in the Sale Section because you can get a limited BWR free.